bayeschat-creator/bayeschat-support/README.md

 BayesChat is a local AI chat client for users who configure their own model providers.
 If you need help, have a question, want to report a bug, or would like to request a feature, please use one of the support options below.

+## What’s New

+Looking for what changed in the latest release?
+See the [Changelog](./CHANGELOG.md) for highlights, improvements, and bug fixes.

 ## Contact

 Email: bayeschat@gmail.com